 The primary investigative team for NWA 7034 concluded that the corrected Ar and Xe systematics were a good match to the martian atmosphere as measured by the Viking lander, which indicates that a trapped martian atmospheric component is present in the meteorite like that observed in some other martian meteorites.
 In a Xe-isotopic analysis of NWA 8114 conducted by Crowther et al. (2014), the origin for the major component of the Xe was also attributed to the martian atmosphere.

 The pre-atmospheric diameter for the meteoroid was determined to be <50 cm, and the CRE age based on 3He, 21Ne, and 38Ar was calculated to be 5.1, 11.4, and 5.4 m.y., respectively (Agee et al., 2013).
 A study of volatile elements (C, N, and noble gases) in the matrix of NWA 7034 was undertaken to better constrain the CRE age of this meteorite (Grady et al., 2014).
 Results reveal a complex evolutionary history involving both terrestrial contamination and incorporation of a trapped martian atmosphere component, and the 21Ne-based CRE age was determined to be ~12 m.y.
 Cosmic ray exposure ages have now been determined for many martian meteorites, and Mahajan (2015) compiled a chart based on the reported CRE ages for 53 of them.
 He concluded that together these 53 meteorites represent 10 distinct impact events which occurred 0.92 m.y., 2.12 m.y., 2.77 m.y., 4.05 m.y., 7.3 m.y., 9.6 m.y., 11.07 m.y., 12.27 m.y., 15 m.y., and 16.73 m.y.see his chart here.
 It was argued that NWA 7034 was launched from Mars in a unique impact event 7.3 m.y. ago.
 In a noble gas study involving NWA 8114 (paired to NWA 7034), Busemann et al. (2015) reported an average CRE age based on 21Ne and 38Ar of 8.2 m.y.
-In a subsequent review based on multiple criteria, Irving et al. (2017 [#2068]) made a new determination of the number of separate launch events associated with the known (101) martian meteorites.
+In a subsequent review based on multiple criteria, Irving et al. (2017 [#2068]) made a new determination of the number of separate launch events associated with the known (101 at the time of their study) martian meteorites.
 They speculate that the number could be as few as twenty, and concur with Mahajan (2015) that the NWA 7034 pairing group represents a unique ejection event.

 Macromolecular carbon was identified in feldspar inclusions by Raman spectroscopy conducted at the Carnegie Institution in Washington D.C.
 (Steele et al., 2013).
 The origin of this organic material is so far unknownit may derive from biogenic or abiogenic processes on Mars, or it may be meteoritic in origin.
 In addition, the C-isotopic ratios in the meteorite were found to be similar to some shergottites, albeit terrestrial weathering products may have contributed to the results.